thomasfosen/Marine-Aluminium-KBE-Project/README.md

 ## Conclusion

 The system is considered functional with regard to the problem statement, although there are many improvements to be made.
+As mentioned earlier, the main effort has been to design a fully functioning optimization loop, as this was regarded as the main objective of the project, thus affecting the effort put into design and minor components.